studioLaCosaNostra/blog/source/_posts/Prerender-angular-application-generate-static-pages.md

 date: 2019-11-18
 ---

-**Build seo friendly website without server-side rendering.**
+**Build an SEO friendly website without server-side rendering.**
 <!--more-->

-From the very beginning of Angular 2 there was a capability to generate HTML content of the application on the server side.
-Without this bots search engines simply are not able to see what is on the site without the interpretation of javascript very few bots will improve.
-But what if you don't have a server with node.js and you want to be visible?
+From the very beginning of Angular 2, there was a capability to generate HTML content of the application on the server-side.
+Without this, bots search engines simply are not able to see what is on the site without the interpretation of javascript very few bots will improve.
+But what if you don’t have a server with node.js and you want to be visible?
 Prerender subpages may help in this case.
-In previous versions of Angular Universal there is an example of how to do this [link to prerender.ts in unversal-starter archive](https://github.com/angular/universal-starter/blob/master/prerender.ts).
-Some time has passed and angular universal has officially become part of the angular ecosystem, but unfortunately there is no example of how to make prerender code anywhere.
+In previous versions of Angular Universal, there is an example of how to do this [link to prerender.ts in universal-starter archive](https://github.com/angular/universal-starter/blob/master/prerender.ts).
+Some time has passed and angular universal has officially become part of the Angular ecosystem, but unfortunately, there is no example of how to make prerender code anywhere.
 Today I present an example of how I solved it in my project trying to minimize the interference in the generated nguniversal code.

-First of all you need to add angular universal to your project with this command from [server-side rendering guide](https://angular.io/guide/universal)
+First of all, you need to add angular universal to your project with this command from [server-side rendering guide](https://angular.io/guide/universal)

 ```bash
 ng add @nguniversal/express-engine --clientProject project-example